 Helpful article: SoClean 2: All You Need To Know

 Cold and flu medication

-Although it can be difficult, you should always stick to using your CPAP machine during the Winter months.
+Although it can be difficult, you should always use your CPAP machine during the winter months.
 Your CPAP machine will help you feel better if you suffer from a cold, flu or sinusitis.

 For any help and advice, please contact us.